hstevemcdonald/surgical-case-challenge/README.md

 - A case detail page [see diagram below](#detail-page) that displays details on case, patient, and surgeon for a given case.
 Clicking on an item in the index should take you to the detail page.
 - Use data from [./data/cases.json](./data/cases.json) to populate these pages.

+### Data model

+The provided data is composed of:

+- SurgicalCase: A surgical procedures performed in an operating room on an individual.
+- Patient: A person receiving or who will receive medical care, in this case a surgical case.
+- Surgeon: A physician who will administer medical care to a patient as part of a surgical case.

 ### <a name="index-page"></a> Index Page

 ![Index Page](./data/list-page.png)